|Monday:||7:30 AM - 5:30 PM|

 But that high sulfur content is now a thing of the past.
-Fuel producers are now required to sell cleaner diesel fuel in MINNEAPOLIS.
+Fuel producers are now required to sell cleaner diesel fuel in PRINCETON.
 That opens the North American market to more diesel-powered vehicles.
-The second reason we're going to see more of these vehicles in MINNEAPOLIS is that they're more fuel-efficient than their gasoline-powered counterparts.
+The second reason we're going to see more of these vehicles in PRINCETON is that they're more fuel-efficient than their gasoline-powered counterparts.
 Diesel fuel has higher energy density than gasoline.
 That translates to more power per barrel of fuel.
-In your tank, that translates to better engine performance and about 20% more miles per gallon.
+In your tank, that translates to better engine performance and about 20% better fuel economy.

-People in MINNEAPOLIS may associate diesel engines with black smoke, noise and a definite “shake, rattle and roll.”
+People in PRINCETON may associate diesel engines with black smoke, noise and a definite “shake, rattle and roll.”
 That's also a thing of the past.
-Modern diesel engines are smooth and quiet and produce cleaner emissions than gasoline engines.
+Modern diesel engines are smooth, quiet and produce cleaner emissions than gasoline engines.
 Also, forget that three-second wait behind a diesel vehicle at a stoplight.
-Modern diesels are just as quick to accelerate as other vehicles on MINNEAPOLIS roads.
+Modern diesels are just as quick to accelerate as other vehicles on PRINCETON roads.

 Diesel engines have other advantages over gasoline engines.
 Diesel engines are heavier than gasoline engines because they require more heavy-duty parts, but that means the engines are more durable and can last longer than gasoline engines.
 Also, diesel engines may be the engines of the future since they can burn many of the new bio-fuels.

-When you switch from a gas vehicle to a diesel, you'll have to learn some new rules of car care.
+When you switch from a gas vehicle to a diesel, you'll have to learn some new rules of vehicle care.
 But you won't be alone.
-Most MINNEAPOLIS service centers are aware that diesels are coming to North America and are already prepared to provide service for diesel engines.
+Most PRINCETON service centers are aware that diesels are coming to North America and are already prepared to provide service for diesel engines.
 At Affordable Transmissions, we are well-versed in diesel technology.
-You can rely on our team of automotive professionals to provide quality service for diesel powered vehicles.
+You can rely on our team of automotive professionals to provide quality service for diesel-powered vehicles.